quicwg/base-drafts/draft-ietf-quic-transport.md

 FRAME_ENCODING_ERROR (0x7):

 : An endpoint received a frame that was badly formatted.
-For instance, an empty STREAM frame that omitted the FIN flag, or an ACK frame that has more acknowledgment ranges than the remainder of the packet could carry.
+For instance, an ACK frame that has more acknowledgment ranges than the remainder of the packet could carry.

 TRANSPORT_PARAMETER_ERROR (0x8):